bayesian-optimization/BayesianOptimization/README.md

 ### 4. Saving, loading and restarting

-By default you can follow the progress of your optimization by setting `verbose>0` when instantiating the `BayesianOptimization` object.
+By default you can follow the progress of your optimization by setting `verbose>0` when instantiating the `bayesian_optimization` object.
 If you need more control over logging/alerting you will need to use an observer.
 For more information about observers checkout the advanced tour notebook.
 Here we will only see how to use the native `JSONLogger` object to save to and load progress from files.

 #### 4.1 Saving progress